aashvibusa/Berkeley-AI-Hackathon/chrome-extention/README.md

 # Glossa - Language Learning Chrome Extension

-A comprehensive Chrome extension for language learning that combines text highlighting, translation, user authentication, and personalized language preferences.
+A comprehensive Chrome extension for language learning that combines text highlighting, translation, audio listening, user authentication, and personalized language preferences.

 ## Features

 - **Text Highlighting**: Detect and save highlighted text from any webpage
 - **Real-time Translation**: Automatic translation to target language using Groq API
+- **Audio Listening**: Capture and transcribe audio from the current tab using Whisper
 - **User Authentication**: Secure login/register system with password hashing
 - **Language Preferences**: Customizable source and target languages with country flags
 - **Persistent Storage**: User data and preferences saved locally and on server